FabioFlo/ChessClub/README.md

 ## 🧬 Database Seeding

-The application include two classes for the creation of entities into the database.
+The application includes two classes for creating entities in the database.
-One of them allow to create an Admin via the `AdminRunner` class that can be found here `org/csc/chessclub/config`.
+One of them, the `AdminRunner` class that can be found here`org/csc/chessclub/config`, allows you to create an Admin.
-This behavior is manage by the boolean flag `fake.admin.create.flag` which can be found into the `application-local.properties` file with some other Admin/User properties that allow to change `Username, Email and Password`.
+This behavior is managed by the `fake.admin.create.flag` boolean flag, which is located in the `application-local.properties` .
+This file also contains other properties for the Admin, allowing you to change username, email, and password.

-With the admin is then possible to call every method of the application.
+With an admin account, it's possible to call every method of the application.

-Other than that, there is another class called `DatabaseSeeder` which have the task to create other entities and populates the database with some data of `Event, Tournament and Games`.
+Additionally, a `DatabaseSeeder` class populates the database with data for Events, Tournaments, and Games.
-As for the Admin, this behavior can be enabled or disabled with the property `init.database` located in the same application properties file.
+Like the Admin, this behavior can be enabled or disabled using the `init.database` property, which is also in the same application properties file.

 🔒 Both of them are enabled by default, so the database will be initialized at the first start or